shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 ## Introduction
-In this tutorial, I'll show you how to deploy smart contracts of your DApp to the Polygon (Matic) Mumbai Test Network.
+In this tutorial, we will cover how to deploy smart contracts to the Polygon (Matic) Mumbai test network.
 I'll cover all the possible errors which I faced during the deployment.
 So, grab a cup of coffee ☕️ and follow the steps.